 You can access a subset of library resources using Google scholar.
 If you wish to do this please see Accessing eresources using Google Scholar.

-There are few Library resources that still require the use of individual usernames and passwords for access.
-These are listed on the specific passwords page.
+There are few library resources that need individual usernames and passwords for access.
+These are listed on the specific passwords page (OU login required).

-If you are an OU student or an Associate Lecturer contact the OU Computing Helpdesk at +44 (0) 1908 653972 or use the web form in the Computing Guide.
+If you are an OU student or an Associate Lecturer contact the OU Computing Helpdesk at +44 (0) 1908 653972.
+You can also use the web form in the Computing Guide.

 Some databases, such as ScienceDirect and Scopus, make registration compulsory the first time you visit.
 Others, such as EBSCO and Proquest, offer registration as an optional extra.
-Registering your personal details in this way creates a personal account and gives you access to additional services: for example you can save articles in folders in between visits, create alerts, and save searches for future use.
+Registering your personal details in this way creates a free personal account.
+This gives you access to additional services - for example you can save articles in folders in between visits, create alerts, and save searches for future use.

-If you decide to create a personal account within a database you should continue to access the database in the usual way, following links from the OU library website, and entering your Open University computer username and password whenever prompted.
+If you decide to create a personal account within a database you should continue to access the database by following links from the OU Library website, and entering your Open University computer username and password whenever prompted.
 Once you are in the database, you can then sign in to your personal account using the username and password you set up when you registered.